 We are also in a period where start-ups seem more interesting than traditional companies.
 The new generation has different expectations to their elders.

-Generation Y is less faithful and often has less professional stability sought by companies.
-Since the 2008 crisis many less experienced candidates have had chaotic professional paths imposed upon them.
+Generation Y is seemingly less faithful and often has less professional stability sought by companies.
+Since the 2008 crisis more junior candidates have had chaotic professional paths imposed upon them.
 They have not enjoyed the growth and opportunity that were offered to early generations when jobs were plenty.

-Most companies have not adapted their recruitment policy to the wishes of new entrants to the job market and we will soon be interviewing those born in 2000!
+Most companies have not adapted their recruitment policy to the new entrants to the job market and we will soon be interviewing those born in 2000!

 Candidates often remark what seems to them to be the unfairness of the job market.